aberonio/PHP_Learnings/README.md

 -Also updated index.php to have insert or add functionality.
 *07/27/2022
 -Added a script that will serve as notification for new data inputs.
 -View/retrieve functionalities,Created a table that will show retrieved data's from database.
+*07/29/2022
+-Edit and Update features.